 Reprogramming my beliefs about money took more time and courage.

-What I’ve come to understand about money is the less connected I feel to it, the easier it is to claim when I want it.
-Bottom line, I really don’t think much about money and I sure don’t allow myself to fret over it.
-When I have something in mind that I want, I close my eyes and imagine money flowing in, like the tide flowing onto the shore.
+I’ve come to understand the less connected I feel to money, the easier it is to claim.
+In fact, I really don’t think about money nor do I allow myself to fret over it.
+When I want something, I close my eyes and imagine money flowing in like the tide spilling onto the shore.
 I imagine having more money in the bank than I realized.
 I see myself joyfully releasing money to others as easily as I see it coming to me.

 I don’t blame my dad for teaching me his limiting beliefs.
 He didn’t realize what he was doing.
 Instead, I’m grateful for the opportunity to identify the beliefs that didn’t serve me so I could reprogram my inner dialog.

 My adult programming has taken time to code, test, and upgrade.
 As I continue to evolve mentally, emotionally, and spiritually I expect future program updates.
-And while my dad may have been satisfied living life a day late and a dollar short, I have decided to live abundantly and in perfect time.
+While my dad may have been satisfied living a day late and a dollar short, I’ve decided to live abundantly and in perfect time.
 Just call me an enlightened Southern Belle.